quantaleap/quantaleap-docs/docs/introduction/why-quantaleap/intro.md

 ## Quick Description

 Quantaleap is a serverless automation platform designed for cloud engineering teams.
-It streamlines IT operations to help you manage cloud infrastructures quickly and effectively:
+It streamlines IT operations to help you manage cloud infrastructures, quickly and effectively:

 - 🔗 Connects to multiple cloud platforms & SaaS tools
 - 🧠 Uses Machine Learning to predict incidents in cloud environments for a wide variety of use cases
-- ⚡️ Provides workflows that trigger on `data insights`, based on fixed `schedules` or via `webhooks`
+- ⚡️ Provides workflows that trigger on `data insights`, based on fixed a `schedule` or via `webhooks`